Researchers are in a quest for finding solutions to food and feed industries.

 The projects support the competitiveness of companies by developing technology that for example reduces energy, water and carbon dioxide emissions.

-Growth into a biotechnology centre
+Growth into a bioproduct technology centre

 The Savonlinna FiberLaboratory began operating in 2005.
 At that stage, a pulp and environmental technology research group from Mikkeli University of Applied Sciences, nowadays South-Eastern Finland University of Applied Sciences, was working in the regional paper technology unit of the Lappeenranta University of Technology.
-In 2011, the Fiberlaboratory was transferred to University of Applied Sciences in its entirety.
+In 2011, the FiberLaboratory was transferred to University of Applied Sciences in its entirety.

-Since the beginning, the Fiberlaboratory has offered testing and analysis services for suppliers of equipment and chemicals in the sector, and for the forestry industry.
+Since the beginning, the FiberLaboratory has offered testing and analysis services for suppliers of equipment and chemicals in the sector, and for the forestry industry.
 It has also accumulated expertise in the area as a result of its research projects.